microsoft/ivy/doc/proving.md

 The 'with' clause says that the properties in `t_theory` should be used by the `auto` tactic within the isolate.
 In this case, the `transitivy` property will be used by default.
-This pattern is particularly useful when we have a collection of propties of an abstract datatype that we wish to use widely without explicitly instantiating them.
+This pattern is particularly useful when we have a collection of properties of an abstract datatype that we wish to use widely without explicitly instantiating them.

 Notice that `auto` will not use the interpretation of *t* as the